Rypin: History

 Rypin was founded in the Middle Ages, and was part of Poland since the establishment of the state in the 10th century.
 From the 11th century it was the seat of a local castellany, and from the 14th century it was a county seat.
-It was granted town rights in the early 14th century, and afterwards it was a royal town of the Polish Crown, administratively located in the Dobrzyń Land in the Inowrocław Voivodeship in the Greater Poland Province of the Polish Crown.
+It was granted town rights in the early 14th century, and afterwards it was a royal town of the Polish Crown, administratively located in the Dobrzyń Land in the Inowrocław Voivodeship in the Greater Poland Province.
 In the early 14th century, local dukes of the Polish Piast dynasty founded a hospital in Rypin to commemorate their deceased father Duke Siemowit of Dobrzyń.
 In 1352, the hospital was granted various privileges by Duke Władysław the Hunchback.
+Rypin was located on a trade route connecting Toruń with Brześć.
+The 1st Polish National Cavalry Brigade was stationed in the town.

+Following the Second Partition of Poland (1793), the town was annexed by Kingdom of Prussia.
+In 1807, it passed to the short-lived Polish Duchy of Warsaw, and after its dissolution in 1815, it became part of the Russian Partition of Poland.
+During the January Uprising, Polish insurgents captured the town on February 4, 1863.
+Following World War I, Poland regained independence and control of Rypin.
+During the Polish–Soviet War, Rypin was occupied by Russians on 14 August 1920, and liberated by Poles on 20 August 1920.